-With regard to this Section, reference is made to the Unified Requirement G3 of the International Association of Classification Societies (IACS).
+With regard to this Section, reference is made to the IACS UR G3.
 Process pressure vessels and piping systems are to comply also with the relevant Rules of Chapter 4 - Machinery, Section 14 and 16.

 5.1.1 The requirements of this section shall apply to products and process piping, including vapour piping, gas fuel piping and vent lines of safety valves or similar piping.
 Auxiliary piping systems not containing cargo are exempt from the general requirements of this section.